ReadyResponder/ReadyResponder/README.md

 #### Contributing to LIMS: Coding :smiley:

 One more thing to install: The testing framework requires the [PhantomJS](http://phantomjs.org) library.
-In order to code in LIMS, you'll need to install PhantomJS separately (see below).
+In order to code in ReadyResponder, you'll need to install PhantomJS separately (see below).

 Then get the project code locally and set it up: